SebastianOpriel/mds-wiki/How-to-use-the-Dataspace-Connector-with-the-MDS-Frontend.md

 a) set the path to the DAPS Token (keystore) <br>
 b) change the connector deploy mode to PRODUCTIVE:<br>
 `"ids:connectorDeployMode" : { "@id" : "idsc:PRODUCTIVE_DEPLOYMENT },`<br>
+c) set the connector accessURL <br>
-c) configure [another parameters](https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration) if needed
+d) configure [another parameters](https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration) if needed

 4. Deploy and start the connector